International Development Advisors

 Welcome to the NAKHLATEC website run by Professor Sinclair H. Mantell

 pioneered applications of plant tissue and cell culture to tropical crops.
 After 45 years in this field

-From a historical perspective, NAKHLATEC was established in 2003 to provide technical advisory and training services in:
+NAKHLATEC was established in 2003 to provide advisory and research training services in:

-· Raising standards of horticulture and related applied plant science research to stimulate wealth creation though innovation;
+· Raising practical standards of horticulture and related applied plant science research to stimulate wealth creation though innovation;

 · Biotechnology and uses of plant tissue and cell culture for field and protected crops so as to assist the breeding of a new generation of crops;

-· Resilience strategies to address global environmental changes and degradation of biodiversity,
+· Developing food resilience strategies to address unpredictable global environmental changes and catastrophic degradation of biodiversity; and

 · Scientific capacity building and technology enhancement to improve research outputs for problem solving and sustainable management

-Its technical know-how assisted private enterprises, governmental research and in-service training departments, universities and international development agencies.
+NAKHLATEC technical know-how assists private enterprises, governmental research and in-service training departments, universities and international development agencies.
 Agriculture, horticulture and forestry sectors have benefitted from its specialist knowledge directed towards multidisciplinary activities of rural development, biotechnology and higher education covering:

 · Climate change resilience management;